 |Alma Mater:||University of Illinois|

-The recipient of the 2014 Billiken Spirit Award from SLU’s Division of Student Development, Zych has guided the Saint Louis women to 10 straight winning seasons and 12 consecutive campaigns with a double-digit victory total, both program records.
+The recipient of the 2014 Billiken Spirit Award from SLU’s Division of Student Development, Zych has guided the Saint Louis women to a winning record in 10 of the past 11 seasons and a double-digit victory total in 12 of the past 13 campaigns.
 The 2016-17 Billikens were 16-8 and advanced to the A-10 Championship semifinals.

 Saint Louis experienced its greatest success in conference tournament play in 2014.
 After drawing the No. 2 seed for the A-10 Championship – the highest seeding in program history – the Billikens claimed the runner-up spot for a second time, joining the 2011 squad.